PrathamS009/Rice-Leaf-Disease-Prediction/Project 4/Version-Pratham/README.md

 ## 🧠 Model Overview

 The model is a custom **Convolutional Neural Network (CNN)** trained on a rice leaf disease dataset with multiple classes:
+- Brown Spot
 - Healthy
+- Hispa
-- Bacterial Leaf Blight
+- Leaf Blast
-- Brown Spot
-- Leaf Smut
+- Leaf Scald

 The trained Keras model was converted to **TensorFlow Lite (TFLite)** for efficient on-device inference.